Rey810/from-the-mountain/src/pages/2020-05-26-post-one/index.md

 Lol, I don't remember a damn thing from that degree so ignore my "credentials" because I don't have any.
 The only way you can trust me is to listen to this and nod if you feel me:

-:heavy_exclamation_mark: aching eyeballs
+1. ❌ aching eyeballs
-:heavy_exclamation_mark: sore back
+1. ❌ sore back
-:heavy_exclamation_mark: grumpy about bugs
+1. ❌ grumpy about bugs
-:heavy_exclamation_mark: headache at lunchtime
+1. ❌ headache at lunchtime
-:heavy_exclamation_mark: writer's block (but with code)
+1. ❌ writer's block (but with code)
-:heavy_exclamation_mark: the eternal suffering of life as a developer (No?
+1. ❌ the eternal suffering of life as a developer (No?
 Just me?
 Jk, I love this stuff but sometimes it's hard).

 > Now what if I told you I had the cure to at least 87.5% of aforementioned problems?